ZhyraPlugins/PartyPlanner/README.md

 # PartyPlanner
-A Dalamud plugin to see [partyverse.app](https://partyverse.app/) events ingame
+Browse community events sourced from <https://partake.gg> directly from your client!

 You can install it from the dalamud plugin browser.